laravel/docs/mail.md

 > {tip} Do not use excess indentation when writing Markdown emails.
 Markdown parsers will render indented content as code blocks.

-> {note} Please note that the `autolink` feature of Markdown is currently unsupported.
+> {note} The "autolink" feature of Markdown is not currently supported.
+Please construct links using the long form link syntax provided by Markdown.

 #### Button Component